MarcusStrauch/PyTorch-Portfolio/README.md

   <img width="652" height="196" alt="Image" src="https://github.com/user-attachments/assets/c0cdd35e-dfc8-491f-a398-e83fd91eb955" />
 </p>

-## Data Augmentation
+## Image Augmentation and Data Preparation

-Prior to model training, the data was split into training, validation, and testing sets.
-To reduce overfitting, the images data in the training dataset was augmented using transformations frequently used in computer vision, especially in medical multiclass classification tasks.
+Prior to model training, the data was split into training (70%), validation(15%), and testing sets(15%).
+To reduce overfitting, the image data in the training dataset was augmented using transformations frequently used in computer vision, especially in medical multiclass classification tasks.
 This was achieved using a variety of random geometric and color transformations, as well as random blurring.

 All images, including validation and test images were resized to 224x224 pixel formats, and normalized prior to model training.